BluAS, webpage controller for BluOS

 Introduction

-The official BluOS Controller app (check on Google Play) doesn't yet offer such an "album shuffle" function, while users with large music collections on their NAS (like me) would like this (see here).
+The official BluOS Controller mobile app (by BlueSound, check on Google Play) doesn't yet offer such an "album shuffle" function, while users with large music collections on their NAS (like me) would like this (see here).

 Background

-My first stupid idea was to let a software program (that had access to my NAS) feed the BluOS app.
+My first idea was to let a software program (that had access to my NAS) feed the BluOS app in some way.
 A little later I discovered that there was an actual API for the BluOS system: here you will find the latest specification (v1.7) of the BluOS Custom Integration API.

 The implementation was initially developed as a Python script as a proof of concept.
-The next step was to develop a more flexible or mobile solution.
-While a mobile (Android/iOS) app seems like the best approach, it has some drawbacks.
-The main reason is that the Controller app might get such a feature in the future (making my attempt somewhat pointless), while the Controller app is of course the best app to manage your BluOS player.
+The next step was to develop a more interactive solution.
+While a new mobile app seems like the best approach, that might be somewhat pointless if BlueSound adds the ability to shuffle albums in the future.

-A better and easier idea was to create an html page (with some javascript), because most NAS systems also offer a web server?
+A better and easier idea was to create a webpage (html code with some javascript), because most NAS systems also offer a web server?
 And aren't they up 7x24 at your home?
-The idea (or challenge) of a webplayer was born, and the development and design of the basic version took some days in June-July 2025.
+The idea (or challenge) of a webpage controller was born, and the development and design of the basic version took some days in June-July 2025.

 How to get it?

-The BluAS resources can currently only be obtained as a zip file by an e-mail request to info@phdsoftware.nl and contains 4 html pages, their stylesheets and a subfolder with necessary images files.
-The current version is aligned with BluOS version 4.10.13 (released July, 14th, 2025).
+The BluAS web resources are available in a zip file that can be obtained by an e-mail request to info@phdsoftware.nl.
+The zip file contains currently 5 html pages, their stylesheets and a subfolder with necessary images files.
+The latest BluAS version is aligned with BluOS version 4.10.13 (released July, 14th, 2025).

-The BluAS page ('bluas.html') can't be used directly with your web browser for an important reason.
+To use BluAS you will of course need a (local) web server on which you will need to copy the html pages, CSS files and images.
+Unfortunately the BluAS page ('bluas.html') can't be used directly with your web browser for an important reason.
 Modern browsers implement now the Cross-Origin Resource Sharing (CORS) security policy.
-CORS ensures that the server response includes permission for your browser request, which Bluesound has implemented in BluOS (since release 4.10.13).
-You'll therefore need a local web server on which to copy the BluAS resources.
-However, you must disable CORS in your browser (see below how to)!
+CORS ensures that the server response includes permission for your browser request, which BlueSound has implemented in BluOS (since release 4.10.13).
+You must therefore disable CORS in your browser (see below how to)!

 You can use the web server function of your NAS (like my WD NAS) by which BluAS can be browsed by any device connected to your local network (laptop, modile device).
 Otherwise, use the free IIS option on your Windows computer, or use the more general Apache webserver on Windows/Linux.
 For the Visual Code Studio developers among us, VSC offers an easy way to get it working on your Windows system.
 See here to implement it on a local web server managed by VSC.